Skip to main content

 Phase 2 Dosing Schedule (NEJM 2023)

-The Jastreboff et al. Phase 2 trial (NEJM, 2023) enrolled adults with obesity across four dose cohorts plus placebo.
-All participants began at 0.5mg/week and escalated per the schedule below.
+The Jastreboff et al. Phase 2 trial (NEJM, 2023) enrolled adults with obesity across four target-dose cohorts plus placebo.
+Cohorts targeting 4mg or higher initiated treatment at 2mg per week, a second arm initiated at 4mg, and escalated every 4 weeks; the 1mg cohort received 1mg from week 1 with no escalation.
 Doses were administered once weekly by subcutaneous injection.

 Understanding the Escalation Rationale